Gary Owens: 1990s

 In the late 1990s, Owens hosted the morning show on the Music of Your Life radio network, where he later had the evening shift and hosted a weekend afternoon show until 2006.
 He also announced pre-recorded station IDs for Parksville, British Columbia radio station CHPQ-FM (The Lounge), and for humorist Gary Burbank's long-running afternoon show on WLW in Cincinnati, Ohio (Burbank took his stage name from Owens).
 Owens was also the announcer for America's Funniest Home Videos from 1995 to 1997, the last three years of Bob Saget's hosting tenure, replacing Ernie Anderson.

 The cartoon SWAT Kats: The Radical Squadron featured Owens as the voice of Commander Ulysses Feral, a police chief constantly butting heads with the two main protagonists.

 Owens guest starred on The Ren & Stimpy Show as the voice of Powdered Toast Man.

 He lent his voice as the narrator for the 1992 voiced CD-ROM version of Sierra On-Line's Space Quest IV.
 He again assumed the role in the series' final installment, 1995's Space Quest 6.

-In 1996, Owens would narrate the opening and interstitial bumpers of Superhuman Samurai Syber-Squad.
+From 1994 to 1995, Owens narrated the opening and interstitial bumpers of Superhuman Samurai Syber-Squad.

-In 1998, he appeared on Sabrina the Teenage Witch (episode: "Good Will Haunting"; Season 3, Episode 6) as "Guy Who Thinks He's Gary Owens".
+In 1998, he appeared on Sabrina the Teenage Witch (episode: "Good Will Haunting"; Season 3, Episode 6) as "Guy Who Thinks He's Gary Owens", as well as reprising his role as Blue Falcon on an episode of Cartoon Network's Dexter's Laboratory: "Dyno-Might".

-Last years
+Latter years

 In 2004, Owens co-wrote a book titled How to Make a Million Dollars With Your Voice (Or Lose Your Tonsils Trying).
-In his last years, Owens was the promotional announcing voice for Antenna TV, an over-the-air digital network dedicated to classic shows of the past, like Three's Company, The Monkees, Adam-12 and Gidget.
+In his latter years, Owens was the promotional announcing voice for Antenna TV, an over-the-air digital network dedicated to classic shows of the past, like Three's Company, The Monkees, Adam-12 and Gidget.